While writing this GUIDE on “How to choose best barbell for home gym”, I dove too deep into finding out the best barbell in India.🧐

 This means I have to make a continued effort in searching the various options on the market.
 And whether I must look for a multi-purpose strength training barbell, powerlifting barbell, or an Olympic weightlifting barbell is the big question I ask myself❓

-But anyhow I managed to pick a few best barbell for home gym of all whose names I would reveal at the last section of the blog.
-(Also got Speciality barbells)
+But anyhow I managed to pick a few best barbell for home gym in India of all whose names I would reveal in the last section of the blog.
+(Also got Speciality bars)

 So which barbell to buy?